 Commercial trucks pose unique dangers to other vehicles on the road.
 Weighing up to 80,000 pounds, the average big rig is more than 20 times heavier than the average passenger vehicle.
 This weight difference can be disastrous for the latter in a collision.
-If you suffered serious injuries or a loved one died in a recent truck accident, contact the New York personal injury attorneys at Sullivan Papain Block McGrath & Cannavo, P.C., to discuss your truck accident case.
+If you suffered serious injuries or a loved one died in a recent truck accident, contact the New York City personal injury attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C., to discuss your truck accident case.

 Trucking companies in New York know how to combat personal injury claims.
 They often have aggressive attorneys and plenty of resources to fight liability for damages.
 It can be difficult to go up against a truck company’s insurance provider without legal representation.
 The insurance company may try to offer a lowball settlement or unfairly deny your claim.
 Hiring a lawyer to represent you during settlement negotiations can help you achieve fair results.
 It also lets you relax and focus on healing while your lawyer takes care of complex legal processes.